 I’ve been using my Windows Phone for a while now and a couple of comments.

 - Camera – the camera is good if you use it well.
 I didn’t realize at first that it focused on my click-object (duh).
 It’s still tough to get something not-blurry sometimes but overall it’s performing well for me as a camera now.
-Better than my last one by.
+Better than my last one by a large margin.
+I’m so used to the focus click I find it strange that Android doesn’t do that.

 - The typing thing (no cursor keys hard to select a spot) continues to be a real frustration.